-Cannondale has released another entry-mid level mountain bike at a very tempting price.
+Cannondale has released another entry-level mountain bike at a very tempting price.
 Cannondale Trail 6 comes from the Trail group of Cannondale’s mountain bicycles which vary in price quite a lot.
 The Trail 6, however, is one of the affordable models and is great if you are on a limited budget but still want to get a decent bike.

 The Cannondale Trail 6 is a bike with a great money to value ratio!

-Cannondale Trail 6 Specifications
+Cannondale Trail 6 Main Features

-Let’s go over some of the main features of Cannondale Trail 6 and see why this bike is a great choice if you do not want to splurge and buy too much bike, but still get decent components for your investment.
+Let’s go over some of the main features of Cannondale Trail 6 and see why this bike is a great choice if you do not want to splurge and buy too much bike, but still, get decent components for your investment.

 The frame is light and strong, double-welded, with a weight that is evenly distributed.
 Moreover, it’s good to know that this is the same frame that is fitted on some of the more expensive Trail models, so you get a lot for your money.